rankutah/blog/sites/novagutter/posts/fort-lauderdale-gutters.md

 ## Gutter Cleaning in Fort Lauderdale

 In addition to designing and installing gutter systems for our customers, our Fort Lauderdale contractors can also help you keep your gutters properly maintained.
 It is highly important to clean your gutters on a regular basis.
-If your gutters become clogged with leafs and debris, you gutters will fail to perform their protective function.
-Water can pool in your gutter causing damage to the system and your roof.
+If your gutters become clogged with leaves and debris, your gutters will fail to perform their protective function.
+Water can pool in your gutters causing damage to the system and your roof.
 Even worse, water can fall over the sides of the gutters and cause all of the same problems as not having gutters on your property.

 By hiring our Fort Lauderdale gutter cleaning contractors, you can rest assured knowing that this critical system will always protect your home in the best possible manner.
 Even better, you will never have to climb a ladder to scoop damp leaves and debris from your gutters again.
 Our professionals can handle this frustratingly messy and dangerous chore for you.